The Application Process

 Obtain your Paraguayan ID card (cédula)

-Apply at the police identification department once residency is granted. -
+Apply at the Departamento de Identificaciones once temporary residency is granted (5–10 business days standard). -

 Plan long-term